The Memorial Tournament

 Most holes had the greens completely recontoured with bunker modifications and the only holes where the greens now resemble the old greens are 12, 13, 14 & 17.

-Based on these changes there was a fair amount of speculation as to whether past course form would count for as much however with Rahm and Cantlay dominating it appeared to be very much ‘business as usual’.+
+Based on these changes there was a fair amount of speculation as to whether past course form would count for as much however with Rahm and Cantlay dominating Again in 2021 it appeared to be very much ‘business as usual’.

-Other Nicklaus courses to consider are PGA National home of the Honda Classic, Glen Abbey the former home of the Canadian Open, and also Concession, which hosted the one off event in Florida earlier last year.
+Other Nicklaus courses to consider are PGA National home of the Honda Classic, Glen Abbey the former home of the Canadian Open.

-So lets take a look at the last ten winners;
+So lets take a look at the winners since 2012;

 2021 – Patrick Cantlay